ChristopherDrum/pez/README.md

 The interpreter looks for that specific, exact file name and auto-loads it.
 Note on Windows, you will need to add `.com` or `.exe` to the executable to make Windows happy.
 This means you also need to add that to your .dat filename
 `<exact_name_of_the_executable_you_are_running>.<file_extension_you're_using>.dat`

-# Unsolved Mysteries

-## Adding additional libraries
-`cosmocc` comes with the Cosmopolitan Libc libraries (think "standard C libraries") ready to go (notice how the compilation commands so far haven't needed to point to any libraries or includes).
-What I can't figure out just yet is how to add additional libraries to the process.

-There is a project called `superconfigure` which seems to address this, but I found it kind of hard to understand.
-I was only able to get it to build properly (`ncurses` is one of its bundled projects) using Ubuntu desktop in a VMware instance.
-Even then, I saw it had created x86_64 and ARM64... somethings... and a supposed APE file, which was only 0 bytes.
-I don't know what I'm supposed to do with those just yet.
-It definitely seems possible; I just need more experience.

-Getting `ncurses` working should enable us to do a universal build of Curses Frotz.
-That will give us a basically "perfect" interpreter you can run on any 64-bit machine you like (🤞), without the [fractured distributables](https://pkgs.org/download/frotz) as exists currently.

 # Testing the Workflow
 Once I have built the APE files (actually portable executables), I copy them as-is to each of my systems and run them natively.
 Windows wants file extensions, so I do have to append `.exe` to each executable, but otherwise the executables are unchanged from system to system.